10 Rules of Address Numbers That Will Make You Want to Change Yours Today

 Style

 The style of your home should semi-dictate the style of your house numbers.
-Does that mean if you have a traditional home your numbers need to be traditional?
+Does that mean if you have a traditional home your address numbers need to be traditional?
 Not necessarily.
-But, it does mean act with caution.
+But it does mean acting with caution.

 Traditional Home, Try This:

-Traditional numbers should blend with the design and brick.
+Traditional house numbers should blend with the design and brick.
 You wouldn’t do a red number or boxy looking address.
 Think the numbers you learned in kindergarten.
 Simple.
-That said, you can also do a fancier script number but should always be easy to read.
+That said, you can also do a fancier script house number, but they should always be easy to read.
 Check out these designs at Modern House Numbers.

 Modern or Contemporary Home, Try This: